kyma-incubator/hack-showcase/README.md

 Connectors are configured to work inside Kyma ecosystem, so you need to install it locally or on a cluster.
 See the [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.

-If you want to run connectors separately from Kyma, check certain connector's docs for more information.
+If you want to run connectors separately from Kyma, check certain connector's documentation for more information.

 ## Installation